XXXTentacion: Career

-2013–2016: Career beginnings and "Look at Me"
+2013–2016: Career beginnings, "Look at Me", and ItWasntEnough

 Onfroy's career as a music artist began in June 2013 after the release of his song "News/Flock".
 According to interviews, while in juvenile detention for gun possession charges, he met Stokeley Goulbourne, another artist known as Ski Mask the Slump God.
 Some sources interviewed for a 2020 biography dispute this narrative, and say that the pair met at high school.
 Onfroy and Goulbourne became good friends and began freestyling.
 Recalling his time in detention, Onfroy said that he was respectful to the officers and staff and used to protect people from other inmates, including a homosexual cellmate, whom Onfroy later attacked for allegedly staring at him while he was changing clothes.
 Onfroy stated that the incident was unrelated to the inmate's sexuality, that he supported gay rights and that he was not homophobic.

 In 2013, following his release from a juvenile detention center, he and Goulbourne met up again under the belief they were going to commit a string of home invasions for monetary gain, though Onfroy eventually bought a Blue Snowball microphone and began recording music, which convinced Goulbourne to do the same.
 After Onfroy adopted the moniker XXXTentacion, he uploaded his first non-deleted song, called "Vice City", on SoundCloud, included on his debut mixtape XXX (Unmastered) released on March 5, 2014.
 The word "tentación" in his stage name is the Spanish word for "temptation".
 Speaking about his decision to abandon a life of crime for music, Onfroy said that he felt like music was a better outlet for his feelings and then-girlfriend Geneva Ayala was someone who helped him realize that.

 He would then continue uploading small snippets of his songs that he would either soon release or keep unreleased.
 Onfroy eventually joined Ski Mask the Slump God's group Very Rare, before breaking off and starting the Members Only collective in 2015, which Ski Mask then also joined.